Approximate Bayesian Computation with Statistical Distances for Model Selection: Introduction

+While ABC has traditionally relied on low-dimensional summary statistics to mitigate the curse of dimensionality, this strategy is known to be problematic for model selection \citep{robert2011}.
+Recent work has proposed replacing summaries with statistical distances between empirical distributions, yielding ABC procedures that operate directly on the observed and simulated data \citep{park2015, bernton2019, nguyen2020, frazier2020}.
+Alternatively, \cite{forbes2022summary} have introduced a framework that constructs surrogate posteriors using finite Gaussian mixtures, employing inverse regression techniques and then utilizes distributional metrics to compare surrogate posteriors.
+These discrepancy-based methods have been shown to possess attractive theoretical properties for parameter inference, including robustness to certain forms of model misspecification.
+Their implications for Bayesian model selection, however, remain less well understood, particularly in settings involving overlapping models or dependent data.

+Machine learning, particularly deep learning, has been used to improve ABC by automatically learning low-dimensional summaries \citep{blum2010non,sheehan2016deep,jiang2017learning}.
+While such approaches have shown promise for parameter inference, they typically require large simulated training sets and can be sensitive to model misspecification.
+Deep learning has also been applied to related classification tasks \citep{bures2023organic}, though these differ conceptually from likelihood-free Bayesian model selection, which compares generative models via simulation under each candidate model.
+Classifiers trained with cross-entropy loss can approximate posterior model probabilities, but they rely on discriminative approximations that may be poorly calibrated when models overlap.
+In contrast, ABC compares simulated and observed data directly under each model, providing a principled framework for likelihood-free model comparison, which we evaluate in this paper against both summary-based ABC and deep learning classifiers.

-The remainder of this paper is structured as follows.
-Section \ref{Chapter2} provides a description of Bayesian model selection and an introduction to ABC.
-Section \ref{Chapter4} introduces ABC for model choice problems and discusses the associated challenges, as well as the proposed full data approaches.
-Section \ref{Chapter5} presents an extensive simulation study comparing the performance of full data approaches in ABC for model choice to algorithms using summary statistics.
-Section \ref{Chapter6} explores and evaluates different models for toad movements, based on a previous study by \cite{marchand2017}, using ABC with statistical distances and summary statistics.
-Finally, Section \ref{Chapter7} concludes the paper with a discussion.
+The remainder of the paper is structured as follows.
+Section \ref{sec:background} reviews Bayesian model selection and introduces ABC.
+Section \ref{sec:ABCmodelchoice} discusses the use of ABC for model choice, highlighting its challenges and introducing full data methods, with a theoretical justification focused on the Wasserstein distance.
+Section \ref{sec:simu} presents a simulation study comparing full data, summary-statistics-based ABC approaches, and deep learning alternatives.
+Section \ref{sec:real} applies these methods to the toad movement models of \cite{marchand2017}.
+Finally, Section \ref{sec:conclu} concludes the paper.
+The code to replicate the results in this work is available at \url{https://github.com/bayesgra/ABC-MC}.